 3. Adding the broth.
 Add it one ladle at a time, stirring each one in until the rice has absorbed it before adding another.
 Stir frequently but slowly throughout this process.
 At about two-thirds of the way through, you can start adding vegetables and other ingredients to it.

 4. Resting.
-While the rice grains are still a bit firm, take the risotto off heat and let it sit for a couple of minutes to cook together while the temperature comes down.
+While the rice grains are still a bit firm, take the rice off heat and let it sit for a couple of minutes to cook together while the temperature comes down.

 5. Mantecatura.
 Some recipes skip this step, but if you finish your dish by beating some very cold butter cubes, olive oil and/or parmesan into the cooked risotto, the resulting texture and flavor will be amazing.